Why Digital Transformation Fails: It’s Not the Technology, It’s the Middle Management

 3. There is no slack in the system

-Mid-market organisations run lean.
+Organisations run lean.
 The same managers who own the day-to-day are the ones being asked to own the change.
 There is no spare capacity to absorb the cost of transition.
 So either the day job gives, or the change gives, and the day job almost always wins, because that’s what their compensation is tied to.

 If the programme didn’t plan for backfill, secondments, or temporary reinforcement at the operational layer, it didn’t plan for adoption.